 |Mozart||Piano Concerto No. 24 in C minor, K 491|

 Runtime approximately 95 minutes, including intermission.
-Masks required at all times while inside CPA venues during the 21/22 season.
-For additional health and safety information and more, visit our FAQ page.
+For current health and safety information and more, visit our FAQ page.

 About the Mahler Chamber Orchestra

 The Mahler Chamber Orchestra (MCO) was founded in 1997 based on the shared vision of being a free

 and international ensemble, dedicated to creating and sharing exceptional experiences in classical music.
 With 45 members spanning 20 different countries at its core, the MCO works as a nomadic collective of passionate musicians uniting for specific tours in Europe and across the world.
 The orchestra is constantly on the move: it has, to date, performed in over 40 countries across five continents.
 It is governed collectively by its management team and orchestra board; decisions are made democratically with the participation of all musicians.